This document was last updated on July 2, 2020

 Do we use web beacons or tracking pixels?

-Our emails may contain a "web beacon" (or "tracking pixel") to tell us whether our emails are opened and verify any clicks through to links or advertisements within the email.
+Our emails may contain a "web beacon" (or "tracking pixel") to tell us whether they are opened and verify any clicks to links or advertisements within them.

 We may use this information for purposes including determining which of our emails are more interesting to users and to query whether users who do not open our emails wish to continue receiving them.